Pelvic floor muscles and erectile dysfunction: What you need to know

 Overactive pelvic floor

-An overactive or hypertonic pelvic floor occurs when your pelvic muscles become too tense and can’t relax.
-You might experience symptoms such as constipation, incomplete emptying of your bowels, straining when emptying your bowels, frequent or urgent urination, urinary incontinence, hesitancy or slow flow of urine, and pelvic pain3.
+An overactive, hypertonic or a tight pelvic floor occurs when your pelvic muscles become too tense and can’t relax.
+You might experience symptoms such as constipation, incomplete emptying of your bowels, straining when emptying your bowels, frequent or urgent urination, urinary incontinence, hesitancy or slow flow of urine, and pelvic pain.

 Several activities can lead to an overactive pelvic floor including a history of holding on to your bladder or bowels, intense core training, high levels of stress or anxiety, injury and trauma, and conditions such as chronic prostatitis/chronic pelvic pain syndrome.
 Treatment for overactive pelvic floor muscles involves strategies to relax the area.